-Please note that all three parts of the ADI test work differently in Northern Ireland (see www.gov.uk/browse/driving/teaching-people-to-drive for further information).
+Please note that all three parts of the ADI test work differently in Northern Ireland (click here for further information).

 The ADI qualification lasts four years.
-You will have to apply to renew your registration before the end of your current registration period, and have another CRB check.
+You will have to apply to renew your registration before the end of your current registration period, and will then need another DBS check.